LeeDoor/game_webserver/docs/notification_system.md

 	Server->>User2: opponent_found

 ```
-* **GameStateNotifier** - class, which takes care about notifying players in the game and game spectators about happening actions in the game. once notified, notifier waits for a new poll and resubs user untill it unsubscribes.
+* **SessionStateNotifier** - class, which takes care about notifying players in the game and game spectators about happening actions in the game. once notified, notifier waits for a new poll and resubs user untill it unsubscribes. it means if session state updated since last poll and new poll was not sent yet, a new poll will get response immediately. if a game state updated twice or more, poll will get last game state.
 ```mermaid
 sequenceDiagram
 	actor Player1